-Companies will list how plush or firm their mattresses are, but this is usually a comparison within their own product lines.
+Companies will list how their plush or firm mattresses feel, but this is usually a comparison within their own product lines.
 This range will give you an idea of what the company offers, but can be hard to compare from one brand to another.
 Indentation load deflection (ILD) is one objective measure of firmness that can be helpful for comparing firmness across brands, though not all manufacturers will provide it.

 Going into a retail store does allow you to compare in person, but stores limited by what brands and models they offer.
 A mattress store will only have a few particular brands and certain models from those brands.
-If you do visit a retail store, take note of pricing and the differences between brands and models to help better inform your shopping process.
+If you do visit a retail store, take note of pricing and the differences between brands and models to help better inform your online mattress shopping process.

 Research shows that in a mattress store environment, people tend to select mattresses that aren’t ideal for their comfort needs, so despite conventional wisdom, showroom tests may have little to do with your ultimate satisfaction.
 More important perhaps is the retailer’s descriptiveness of their beds, reviews and return policies (discussed below)

 Types of Mattresses

-Another factor to decide for your new mattress is what it is made of.
-The three main mattress materials in the industry are memory foam, latex, and innerspring.
-Each offers their own advantages and disadvantages.
+Another factor to decide on for your new mattress is what it is made of.
+The three main mattress materials in the industry are memory foam, latex, innerspring, and hybrid mattresses.
+Each type of mattress offers their own advantages and disadvantages.

 Innerspring mattresses are what most people are used to.
 They offer a wide array of firmnesses while still being relatively cost effective.
 These mattresses however can cause pain in pressure points as you sleep.